-Med Student Insider: The Doctor You Want to BecomeJun 6, 2014
+Med Student Mentor: The Doctor You Want to BecomeJun 6, 2014

 Interviewer: Today we're going to find out how to become that doctor you really want to become, and we're talking to Bob Chestnut.
 He's a fourth year medical student at the University of Utah School of Medicine.
 Great medical student after four years.
 What would they be?

 Bob Chestnut: Yeah.
 So, when you're in medical school, there are several things that you want to be doing.
 One is that you want to pursue some voluntary experience.
 You want to go out in the community, find things that you're passionate about and pursue those.
 Most medical students can be very successful at even starting their own programs or taking over existing programs, building on those, and making them something that's very meaningful to them.